Decstasy/ovh-nagios-service-expiry-check/README.md

 ```

 ## Installation
+### Requirements
+To run this properly you should have Bash version 4.x and the following additional commands must be available:
+* curl (to communicate with the API)
+* sha1sum (for API signature)

 ### Generate API keys
 In order to use this script you have to generate 3 keys for the API which are the:
 * Application key
 * Application secret
 * Consumer key (token)

-Since we implemented a guide to generate theese keys it's pretty simple.
+Since I implemented a guide to generate theese keys it's pretty simple.
 Just follow this steps...
-* Place the script in your /usr/local/nagios/libexec/ or /usr/lib64/nagios/plugins/
+* Place the script in your "/usr/local/nagios/libexec/" or "/usr/lib64/nagios/plugins/" directory
 * Add execution bit to file (chmod +x check_ovh_service_expiry.sh)
 * Execute the script with -g parameter and follow instructions